-: Average daily feed costs/ household in times of feed abundance and shortage, weighted by percent of households buying feed, by village. (n1 = Number of households in time of abundance, n2 = number of households in time of shortage).
-Household interviews 2002; 1 USD ~ 15,500 VND (approximate exchange rate 2002)
+Figure 6: Average daily feed costs/ household in times of feed abundance and shortage, weighted by percent of households buying feed, by village. (n1 = Number of households in time of abundance, n2 = number of households in time of shortage).
+Household interviews 2002 1 USD ~ 15,500 VND (approximate exchange rate 2002)

-driven production system, the opinion of farmers also regarding their appreciation of the Ban breed has to be considered (table 4).
+In order to assess the future role of the local Ban breed in the resource driven production system, the opinion of farmers also regarding their appreciation of the Ban breed has to be considered (table 4).

-: Appreciation of the local Ban breed by farmers, by productior system Sample 23 Non-Ban keepers 29 Ban keepers Keep Ban, no incentives required (%) 0.0 51.7 Keep Ban, but higher performance or economic incentive required (%) 91.3 s 44.8 Keep Ban under no circumstances (%) 8.7 3.4
+Production system Demand driven Resource driven

+Sample 23 Non-Ban keepers 29 Ban keepers

+Keep Ban, no incentives required (%) 0.0 51.7

+Keep Ban, but higher performance or

+economic incentives required (%) 91.3 44.8

+Keep Ban under no circumstances (%) 8.7 3.4